Databricks SQL Driver for Node.js

 Query data

 The following code example demonstrates how to call the Databricks SQL Driver for Node.js to run a basic SQL query on a Databricks compute resource.
-This command returns the first two rows from the diamonds
+This command returns the first two rows from the trips

 This code example retrieves the token